 That doesn’t mean you shouldn’t ever retarget.
 If you want to go back and try to catch some of the leads you missed the first time, you can try implementing content recommendations.
 You see these all the time on news sites and other websites that are primarily article-based.
 Here’s an example of what we mean:

-How many times have articles like these caught your eye and got you curious enough to click?
+How many times have articles like these got you curious enough to click?
 If you can present engaging, relevant content to these old leads, it’s possible you can hook them in once more.
-Once they reenter your content funnel, you can begin further nurturing and engaging with them to renew the conversion process all over again.
+Once they reenter your content funnel, you can begin further nurturing and engaging with them to renew the conversion process.

 It may seem like there’s no room in a salesperson’s routine for a cold call or even a warm one.
 (Remember, warm calling is when you have made prior contact with the lead, typically via email.
 Then you call them.
 We mentioned it earlier in this guide).
 That couldn’t be further from the truth.